Asheq/close-buffers.vim/README.md

 # close-buffers.vim

-This plug-in allows you to quickly `bdelete` several buffers at a time.
+This plug-in allows you to quickly `bdelete` several buffers at once.
 It is useful if you want to prune your buffer list or free up memory.

 It provides a single new command called `Bdelete` that takes a single parameter describing which